Charles B. Simone, II, MD

 In PDT, cell death occurs through multiple mechanisms.
 There can be direct damage to cells via interaction between oxygen and the cancer cells.
 There are also indirect effects, including damage to blood vessels that supply the tumor, both during the treatment and after the treatment is over.
 Damage to the tumor blood supply during or after PDT will deprive tumor cells of oxygen/nutrients, thereby enhancing responses.
 Finally, PDT also stimulates the host immune system to attack the cancer cells.

 Researchers are currently studying ways to improve PDT.
-Studies are evaluating the use of PDT for cancers of the brain, skin, prostate, cervix, ovaries, liver, and the pleural and peritoneal cavities.
-More powerful photosensitizers are in development.
+In addition to more widespread uses of PDT to treat early stage or pre-invasive skin, lung, and esophageal cancers, studies are evaluating the use of PDT for cancers of the brain, skin, prostate, head and neck, cervix, ovaries, liver, anus, and the pleural and peritoneal cavities.
+Photosensitizers with fewer side effects or improved depth of penetration are in development.
 Researchers are also investigating ways to improve the delivery of the light.

 Photosensitizers make the body sensitive to light.
 The period of time over which a patient is sensitive, and therefore should avoid light exposure, varies according to the type of photosensitizer used, but can last up to 6 weeks after treatment.
 Patients are given light precautions, including avoidance of direct sunlight and bright indoor light for the period of sensitivity.
 If light precautions are not followed, there is the possibility of sustaining burns, swelling, and pain.
 Other side effects of PDT are related to the area that is treated and can include coughing, trouble swallowing, stomach pain, painful breathing, local swelling, and/or shortness of breath.